Joe Dunne: Stevenage

 Dunne joined League Two club Stevenage on 1 December 2020, taking on the role of assistant manager to Alex Revell.
 After a week in his new position, Dunne left his role at the club for personal reasons.

 Colchester United

 In March 2021, Dunne returned to Colchester United to assist interim manager Wayne Brown.

 In January 2022, following the return of Wayne Brown as interim manager, Dunne again returned to the club as interim assistant coach.
 On 17 May 2022, Brown and Dunne were given the job on a permanent basis.
 On 18 September 2022, Brown and Dunne were sacked by Colchester.

 Newport County

 On 21 October 2022 Dunne was again appointed assistant manager to Graham Coughlan at League Two Newport County.
 On 20 June 2024, Coughlan and Dunne departed the club by mutual consent.

 Gillingham

 On 15 November 2024, Dunne returned to League Two club Gillingham, the club where he had started his career, in the role of Youth Team Manager.

+Colchester United

+On 24 February 2026, Dunne was appointed Lead Under 18s Coach at his former club Colchester United.